apsaknet/apsak-ng/README.md

 #### Running Headless

-Kaspa NG application binary can be started in 3 ways:
+apsaK NG application binary can be started in 3 ways:
-- `kaspa-ng` - starts Kaspa NG in the default desktop mode
+- `apsak-ng` - starts apsaK NG in the default desktop mode
-- `kaspa-ng --daemon [rusty-kaspa arguments]` - starts Kaspa NG as a Rusty Kaspa p2p node daemon
+- `apsak-ng --daemon [rusty-apsak arguments]` - starts apsaK NG as a Rusty apsaK p2p node daemon
-- `kaspa-ng --cli` - starts Kaspa NG as a Rusty Kaspa CLI wallet
+- `apsak-ng --cli` - starts apsaK NG as a Rusty apsaK CLI wallet

-If you need access to the wallet in a headless environment, you can start Kaspa NG in daemon mode and then use the CLI wallet to access the wallet.
+If you need access to the wallet in a headless environment, you can start apsaK NG in daemon mode and then use the CLI wallet to access the wallet.

 ## License

 Licensed under a [PROPRIETARY MIT-style Open Source LICENSE](LICENSE) with the following restrictions:
-_You are expressly prohibited from using, adapting, or integrating this software into any cryptocurrency network or related technology other than the specified intended network for which it is developed - The Kaspa BlockDAG cryptocurrency network._
+_You are expressly prohibited from using, adapting, or integrating this software into any cryptocurrency network or related technology other than the specified intended network for which it is developed - The apsaK BlockDAG cryptocurrency network._

 ## Contribution